jonatino/Xena/README.md

 I wrote Xena because I was curious how game cheats worked.
 I figured the best way to learn is to write one myself.
 I learned so much about cross platform development, optimizing applications at the garbage collection/jit level and how different operating systems handle system memory.
 Sadly I will be archiving this repo.
 I don't want to contribute to the growing amount of cheaters in games.
-Feel free to use this as an education reference.
+Feel free to use this as a education reference.

 Xena is a CS:GO (Counter Strike Global Offensive) cheat made from scratch written in Java.
 Xena is built from the ground up with garbage-free, high performance, low resource usage programming practices in mind.